Comparing public health outcomes of interventions

 Vacamole model

-The Vacamole model is a deterministic model based on a system of ODEs in Ainslie et al. 2022 to describe the effect of vaccination on COVID-19 dynamics.
-The model consists of 11 compartments, individuals are classed as one of the following:
+The Vacamole model is a deterministic model based on a system of Ordinary Differential Equations (ODEs) developed by Ainslie et al. (2022) to describe the effect of vaccination on COVID-19 dynamics.
+The model consists of 11 compartments, where individuals are classified as:

 The diagram below describes the flow of individuals through the different compartments.